apache/flink-cdc/docs/content/docs/connectors/pipeline-connectors/mysql.md

           <td>optional</td>
           <td style="word-wrap: break-word;">30s</td>
           <td>Duration</td>
-          <td>The maximum time that the connector should wait after trying to connect to the MySQL database server before timing out.</td>
+          <td>The maximum time that the connector should wait after trying to connect to the MySQL database server before timing out.
+              This value cannot be less than 250ms.</td>
     </tr>
     <tr>
           <td>connect.max-retries</td>